-If you have provided an email address when joining Guildford Arts you can now access some new features that have been added to this web site.
+If you have provided an email address when joining Guildford Arts you can manage your membership details via this website.

-- You can obtain a password (Click on GET PASSWORD) which, with your email address will enable you to log into the site.
+- Firstly obtain a password (Click on GET PASSWORD) which, with your email address, will enable you to log into the site.

-- To renew your membership login and go to MY ACCOUNT.
-Click on VIEW DETAILS.
+- To renew your membership login and go to Manage Membership /My Account.
+Click on View Details.
 Select RENEW (or UPGRADE) and complete the form.